taknight-101/taknight-101/README.md

 ### Hi there 👋

-### I'm an enthusiast in low-level programming and large scale software systems 😊
+### I'm an enthusiast in low-level programming, mixed development and large scale software systems 😊

+- 🌱 I’m currently learning kernel development and software architecture

 <!--
 **taknight-101/taknight-101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.